 If the ground cable is properly connected, it may be that it is damaged and that the audio ground located in the phono cable is cut, you will then notice some whirring.

 Whirring can also be generated by your audio system and, more specifically, by the elements with a DC power supply (turntable, phono stage, amp, etc.).
-With a Pro-Ject Hum Block It, you can directly connect your Hi-Fi system to the ground and fix this whirring problem.
+With a Hum Block plug, you can directly connect your Hi-Fi system to the ground and fix this whirring problem.

 Solution 2 - Your phono cartridge is picking up electromagnetic waves